frierun/frierun/README.md

 ## Providers
 - `traefik` provides ability to route http traffic from one port to many containers using domain names.
-- `static-domain` provides `traefik` with a static domain name.
+- `static-zone` provides `traefik` with a static domain name.
 For local environments the `localhost` domain can be used.
   It would create subdomains like `app.localhost` for each application.
 - `docker` is installed by default.
 It provides the ability to run applications in containers.
 - `mysql`, `mariadb`, `postgresql` run in containers and provide other applications with access to separate databases.